sunyuding/cloud-university/README.md

 ## Troubleshooting
 ["A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable." - Leslie Lamport](https://www.microsoft.com/en-us/research/publication/distribution/)
-- SRE/TSE/TSDs are looking for a logical and structured approach to problem solving through distributed systems, network and web scenarios.
+-  Interviewers are looking for a logical and structured approach to problem solving through distributed systems, network and web scenarios.
 Make sure you understand the questions and ask appropriate follow-up questions to the interviewer when needed.
 A big part is finding out what the actual problem is and breaking it down into specifics.
 Check out [Life in App Engine Production​](https://www.youtube.com/watch?v=rgQm1KEIIuc) for a troubleshooting example.
 - Master/Slave
 - "Truse, but verify."
   - Strong checksums at many layers of the stack are best